LRTNZ/Busybox/Planning.md

  - if *machine zero* button is not pressed before running when first started up, 1/6 chance of the machine turning on the *Over travel* LED and requiring a *reset* to unlock, followed by *machine zero* to fully satisfy.
  - if *machine zero* is pressed, 1/20 chance of it still erroring out when running
  - 1/20 chance at startup of the coolant light coming on - Changed to be a 1/6 chance

+ Optional stop starts - make opt stop led in button blink

+ tool change turn off coolant

+ jog mode - press cycle start in jog mode, and it does a random 2 - 3 instructions of the code. opt stop waits and blinks the opt stop button when waiting to be cleared wait just waits for cycle start to be pressed to carry on feed hold pauses execution in both modes edit mode lights up when enabled, off when not buttons pressed in edit toggle between states on press can add machine zero to actions to do (Starts with led bars at random lenghts that move back to zero) add random work light being on

+ add panic when over travel or spindle switch turned off when running program